marissakirjonen/informationSecurity/h5-September2023!.md

 I used the following commands.
 I already had Hashcat downloaded, so the terminal message explains this in the screenshots.

     $ sudo apt-get update (updates package lsts and their dependencies)
-    $ sudo apt-get -y install hashid hashcat wget (sudo runs the command with root privileges; -y automatically answers yes to any prompts for a smooth installation; install to install the packages; hashid is a tool to tell between types of hashes; hashcat is where we are cracking the hashes; wget is for downloading the commands off the internet)
+    $ sudo apt-get -y install hashid hashcat wget

+- sudo runs the command with root privileges
+- -y automatically answers yes to any prompts for a smooth installation
+- install to install the packages
+- hashid is a tool to tell between types of hashes
+- hashcat is where we are cracking the hashes
+- wget is for downloading the commands off the internet)

 What does this command mean?
 -